These instructions will explain what you need to consider before installing Shopware 6 and guide you through the installation process.

 The installation will now start.

-In the second step of the installation, the system requirements are checked to see if they are met.
-The arrowbuttons list the requirements, the folded out menu show which requirements are not met or which settings can be optimized.
+In the second step of the installation, the system requirements are verified to ensure they are met.
+The arrowbuttons list the requirements, and the folded-out menu shows which requirements are not met or which settings can be optimised.

-In the next step you can read the license under which Shopware is licensed.
-In order to continue the installer, you must agree to the license terms.
+In the next step, you can read the license under which Shopware is licensed.
+In order to continue the installation, you must agree to the license terms.

 The installation wizard will inform you that the installation is completed.
 Click next to proceed to the configuration.

-• The default system language specifies which language this installation will use as default.
+The default system language specifies which language this installation will use as the default.
 This affects both the frontend and the administration area.

-Please bear in mind that the default language and the default currency cannot be changed at a later date.
+Please note that the default language and currency cannot be changed at a later date.

-The installation is now complete and the installer will automatically redirect you to the admin interface.
-To login use the admin user you have just created to set up your Shopware 6 shop.
+The installation is now complete and you will be automatically redirected by the installer to the admin interface and logged in with the admin user you just created to set up your Shopware 6 shop.

 As an alternative to the installation with the installer, Shopware 6 can also be installed via Composer.
 You can find information about this in our developer documentation.